 Miami Domestic Violence Lawyer

-Defense for Domestic Battery & Abuse Charges in Miami-Dade
+Comprehensive Defense Against Domestic Battery & Abuse in Miami-Dade

 Domestic violence is a serious violent crime that carries harsh penalties.
 It involves violence or abuse between family members, spouses, ex-spouses, children, or people who live together.
-Because of the media and political attention that domestic violence cases tend to receive, these cases are aggressively investigated and prosecuted by law enforcement and District Attorneys alike.
+Because of the media and political attention that domestic violence cases tend to receive, law enforcement and district attorneys aggressively investigate and prosecute these cases.

 Throughout Florida, law enforcement is continually cracking down on cases involving domestic violence and child abuse, often with the viewpoint of arrest first, ask questions later.
-Law enforcement has the explicit authority to make an arrest for this type of criminal offense without an arrest warrant if probable cause is established.
+Authorities have the explicit authority to make an arrest for this type of criminal offense without an arrest warrant if probable cause is established.

 Get started on your free consultation with a Miami domestic violence lawyer - contact us at (800) 798-0243 today!